jhuckaby/pixl-chart/README.md

 By default, pixl-chart will display dates and times based on your browser's locale and time zone settings.
 The locale governs things like how to format months, days, hours, and so on, whereas the time zone controls how the raw [Epoch](https://en.wikipedia.org/wiki/Unix_time) seconds from your dataset are converted to human-readable dates/times (i.e. offset from GMT, +/- daylight savings time, etc.).

 Both of these properties are configurable.
 If you want to override the default auto-detect behavior, you can set the [locale](#locale) property to any value from [this list of language codes](https://en.wikipedia.org/wiki/Language_localisation#Language_tags_and_codes), e.g. `en-US`.
 You can also override the default auto-detected time zone, and set the [timeZone](#timezone) property to any value from [this list of time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), e.g. `America/Los_Angeles`.

+For even more control, you can specify your own custom [dateStyles](#datestyles) object.

 ## Dark Mode